Clarksj4/TurnSystem/README.md

         }
     }

-### Removing pawns from the order
+### Removing items from the order

-Pawns can be removed from the order at any time.
-If the currently acting pawn is removed, the _Current_ property will return null until _MoveNext_ is called to proceed to the next pawn in the order. _Remove_ will return true if the pawn was present in the order and has been removed.
+Items can be removed from the order at any time.
+If the currently acting pawn is removed, the _Current_ property will return null until _MoveNext_ is called to proceed to the next item in the order. _Remove_ will return true if the item was present in the order and has been removed.

     TurnOrder<int> order;
-    TurnBasedPawnExample examplePawn1;
+    TurnBasedExample examplePawn1;

-    public void RemovePawnExample()
+    public void RemoveExample()
     {
         // Check if it is examplePawn1's turn bool isTurn = order.Current == examplePawn1;